pritom02bh/SQL-for-Data-Analytics-BI/Basic MySQL/README.md

 Creating a Database:

-                       CREATE DATABASE IF NOT EXIST sales;
+                       CREATE DATABASE IF NOT EXIST Sales;
+                                      OR
+                       CREATE SCHEMA IF NOT EXISTS Sales;